-If you are single then the most affordable option, with a number of other advantages as well, is renting a room:
+If you are single then the most affordable option, may be to rent a room.

 - most likely to be affordable